 The Capital Area MPO complies with federal regulation regarding the involvement of disadvantaged business enterprises in USDOT fund projects; particularly when awarding contracts to consultants performing area and/or corridor studies.
 The Capital Area MPO also complies with federal regulations that prohibit the discrimination of persons based on age, disability, or gender.
 CAMPO (through its recognition of the City of Raleigh as the "Designated Recipient") utilizes funding under the federal Elderly Persons and Persons with Disabilities Funding Program (aka Section 5310).
 The Section 5310 Program provides capital and operating grants to assist private non-profit corporations and public agencies to provide coordinated transportation services that are planned, designed, and carried out to meet the needs of elderly persons and persons with disabilities.
 The GoRaleigh administrator awarded the consulting firm Planning Communities to manage the full program.
 The firm completed the 5310 Program Management Plan, and presented it to the TCC and Executive Board.
 GoRaleigh, coordinating with the Capital Area MPO, conducted a funding Call for Projects that would utilize Section 5310 projects; and the Executive Board approved five of the submitted projects.
-This process will recur every two years.
+This process will recur every two years, with updates to the 5310 Program Management Plan currently underway.